dearshrewdwit/java_intro/chapter4-JavaBuzz-TDD-style/README.md

 ### To complete this challenge, you will need to:
 - [ ] Use the JUnit github repo as your guide.
 - [ ] install the `.jar` (What's a jar?) that we'll use as a testing framework for Java called JUnit.
 You'll need the `.jar` of matchers too.
-Use the JUnit github repo.
 - [ ] make sure that you save or move the jars to the `/exercises` folder where we'll do our work at the moment
-- [ ] double check that it's working by compiling the example class, and the example test class and then running the test class.
+- [ ] double check that it's working by compiling `Example.java` and `ExampleTest.java` and then running the test class.
 You should get no failures.

 *what does `-cp` mean?
 Run the command `java` to see what options we can pass it*
 - [ ] change the assertion to break the test, re-compile, and then run it.
 Investigate the stack trace to see what information you can find about the test failure.

 ### Good job so far!!
 Spend perhaps a few minutes to investigate the new things in this JUnit test.

+- [ ] what imports are needed?
 - [ ] investigate what the `@Test` means.
 How does it work?
 Where does it come from?
 - [ ] why are all the methods `public void`?
 What does it mean?
 - [ ] investigate where our assertion method comes from.
 What else do we have available?